 I’m pretty frustrated with the mattress industry.

 I’ve been in the sleep business since 1970 and a retailer of mattresses and bedding since 1972.
-Now that the Private Equity Firms (the wonderful folks that helped bring about the U.S.’s recent financial troubles) bought up all the major mattress companies (Simmons, Sealy, Stearns & Foster [owned by Sealy], Spring Air, and Serta) the industry has taken a “consumer be damned” attitude.
-The introduction of “Can’t Flip” or “No Need To Flip” mattresses in 2000 has been a slap in the face to consumers who can now expect three to five years out of their new mattress, a third of what can be expected from two-sided mattresses.
+Since the Private Equity Firms (the wonderful folks that helped bring about the recent financial troubles in the U.S.) bought up all the major mattress companies (Simmons, Sealy, Stearns & Foster [owned by Sealy], Spring Air, and Serta) the industry has taken a “consumer be damned” attitude.
+The introduction of “can’t flip” mattresses or “no need to flip” mattresses in 2000 is an insult to consumers who can now expect three to five years out of their new mattress.
+That’s one third of what can be expected from two-sided mattresses.

 Curious About 2-Sided Mattresses?